JovaniPink/data-playbook/auditing-bigquery.md

 WHERE
   status.code = 403;

-# Get all Cloud Audit Logs for data access events that were initiated from the IP address "192.168.1.1".
+# Get all Cloud Audit Logs for data access events initiated from the IP address "192.168.1.1".
 SELECT
   *
 FROM